thefrontside/microstates/README.md

 //    ^    state object on app, should be same as    ^
 ```

-The state is generated from another microstate, but it's the same state as on the children.
+The state is generated from another microstate, but it's the same state as that which is on the children.
 This ensures we maintain `===` (exact equality) down the state tree.
 This is very important in most frameworks today because they have built in optimizations that rely on exact equality.

 ## Reuse of state between transitions

 Microstates are designed to allow construction of complex state trees.
-When a state tree is deeply nested, a branch of the state tree can get transitioned without effecting other branches.
-Branches that are uneffected by a transition should reuse their state instances.
+When a state tree is deeply nested, a branch of the state tree can get transitioned without affecting other branches.
+Branches that are unaffected by a transition should reuse their state instances.
 This eliminates unneccessary re-renders in frameworks that use exact equality to optimize perfomance.

 # Transitions

 Transitions are declarative operations that you can perform on a microstate to derive another state.
-All transitions return another microstate.
+All transitions return another Microstate.

 The simplest example of this is `toggle` transition on the `Boolean` type.
 The `toggle` transition takes no arguments and creates a new microstate with the state that is opposite of the current state.
 The `Boolean` type can be described with the following state chart.